 On January 13, 2009, confirmation hearings before the Senate Foreign Relations Committee began for Hillary Clinton's nomination as Secretary of State.

-On January 21, 2009, Hillary Clinton was confirmed as Secretary of State by the full Senate with a vote of 94-2.
-She resigned from the Senate later that day, becoming the first former first lady to be a member of the United States Cabinet.
+On January 21, 2009, Hillary Clinton was confirmed as Secretary of State by the full Senate and resigned from the Senate.
+She became the first former first lady to be a member of the United States Cabinet.

-In March 2009, Hillary Clinton presented Russian Foreign Minister Sergey Lavrov with a "reset button" symbolizing U.S. attempts to rebuild ties with Russia under President Dmitry Medvedev.
+In March 2009, Hillary Clinton presented Russian Foreign Minister Sergey Lavrov with a "reset button" symbolizing U.S. attempts to rebuild ties with that country under its new president, Dmitry Medvedev.

-In October 2009, Hillary Clinton's intervention helped secure the signing of a historic Turkish–Armenian accord that established diplomatic relations and opened the border between the two nations.
+In October 2009, Hillary Clinton intervened in Switzerland to secure the final signing of an historic Turkish–Armenian accord that established diplomatic relations and opened the border between the two nations.

-In 2009, Hillary Clinton resigned from the Senate to become Obama's secretary of state.
+In 2009, Hillary Clinton resigned from the Senate to become Barack Obama's secretary of state.

-In 2009, during an internal Obama administration debate regarding the War in Afghanistan, Hillary Clinton sided with the military's recommendations for a maximal "Afghanistan surge", advocating for 40,000 troops and no public deadline for withdrawal.
+In 2009, during an internal Obama administration debate regarding the War in Afghanistan, Hillary Clinton sided with the military's recommendations for a maximal "Afghanistan surge", recommending 40,000 troops and no public deadline for withdrawal.

 In July 2010, Hillary Clinton visited South Korea, where she and Cheryl Mills successfully worked to convince SAE-A, a large apparel subcontractor, to invest in Haiti.